apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 After this work is done, the model is essentially not needed anymore.

-By separating this into different JARs (camel-core-model, camel-core-reifier, camel-core-processor) then we ensure they are separated and this allows us to better do built time optimizations and dead code elimination via Quarkus and GraalVM.
+By separating this into different JARs (camel-core-model, camel-core-reifier, camel-core-processor) then we ensure they are separated and this allows us to better do built time optimizations and dead code elimination via [Quarkus](https://quarkus.io/) and/or GraalVM.

 This brings up to lightweight mode.